 Figure: G450 180-minute Map, from Gulfstream All Aircraft Presentation.

-Yes.
-The Gulfstream V, for example, is almost never constrained in the Atlantic but cannot make many locations in the South Pacific from South America westward.
+The Gulfstream V, for example, is almost never constrained in the Atlantic but cannot make many locations in the South Pacific from South America westward and remain ETOPS compliant.
 Between the continental United States and Hawaii, however, the GV is capable provided crews plan fuel to allow altitudes lower than optimal and airspeeds higher than optimal in the event of an engine failure.
 Technique:

 More about: Equal Time Points.